Bloomington, Indiana

-Bloomington has been designated a Tree City since 1984.
+The city was established in 1818 by a group of settlers from Kentucky, Tennessee, the Carolinas, and Virginia who were so impressed with "a haven of blooms" that they called it Bloomington.
+It is the principal city of the Bloomington metropolitan area in south-central Indiana, which had 161,039 residents in 2020.
+Bloomington has been designated a Tree City USA since 1984.
 The city was also the location of the Academy Award–winning 1979 movie Breaking Away, featuring a reenactment of Indiana University's annual Little 500 bicycle race.